 I’ve been reading a lot more lately, which I think is largely due to my new-found love of audio books and reading digital books on my laptop.
-These four books are ones I’ve read most recently and I think they are perfect for cozying up this fall.
-I’ve mentioned a couple of these before in favorites posts (July and August/September) but the others are brand new to the blog.
-Let’s get into it.
+These four books are ones I think are great picks for this fall.
+A little mysterious, and a little spooky, these reads are perfect for a cozy fall evening.

 Some links below are affiliates.
 So if you make a purchase using my link, I’ll receive a small commission at no cost to you.

-Sharp Objects: I feel like I’m always mentioning my love for Sharp Objects.
+Sharp Objects: I have frequently mentioned my love for Sharp Objects.
 I do have to say the book is MUCH better than the series.
 I liked the series, I think they chose great actors, but I think certain episodes were really slow, and I felt like they unnecessarily changed things for dramatic effect.

-This book has many twists and turns and keeps you guessing throughout.
+A Simple Favor has many twists and turns and keeps you guessing throughout.
 With the three narrators, you also don’t completely know if any of them, are truthful.
 I really liked this book up until the ending.
 It seemed to end quite abruptly.
-I’ve heard the movie version ties things up a little better, but the book on its own is a bit lacking.
+I do think movie version ties things up a little better, but the book is still worth a read.

 Have you read any of these books?
 Let me know if you plan on checking them out and if you have any other books you would recommend.